 Some believe that through evolution our jaws is getting smaller so there is not enough room for those teeth, while our brain is getting larger.
 We also do not need to chew coarse rough food as much as our ancestor.

 Other useful information:

-A large dental x-ray/OPG (Orthopantomogram) may be taken to assess the condition and status of your wisdom teeth.
+We may also take a large dental x-ray, called OPG (Orthopantomogram) to assess the condition and status of your wisdom teeth.
 It is a panoramic or wide view x-ray of the lower face, which displays all the teeth of the upper and lower jaw on a single flat film.
 It would also give a general overview of the dentition and the bone which supports the teeth.

 This is particular useful for surgical removal of lower wisdom teeth to assess its proximity to a major nerve (Inferior Dental Nerve)